 Insulin-sensitising drugs such as metformin have similar effects on reducing hair growth as the oral contraceptive pill.
 Metformin has been in use for around 60 years and is a drug with few serious side effects, except for in the elderly or those with liver or kidney failure.
 Some women who take metformin have some temporary gastrointestinal side effects (nausea, abdominal bloating, vomiting and loss of appetite).
 Metformin treatment can be started at lower doses to reduce the severity of these side effects.
 The slow release form of metformin, taken at night, has less severe side effects than standard metformin treatment.

 Anti-androgens are available for use in more severe cases of excess hair and acne.

-A treatment for acne, hirsutism and alopecia, but is not commonly prescribed in Australia
+Reduces the binding of androgens to the target tissues.
+A treatment for acne, hirsutism and alopecia, but is not commonly prescribed in Australia.